joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/31/world/europe/migrants-surge-morocco-ceuta-spain.html

 **Driver Fatally Shoots Kidnapped Victim in Trunk in Chino Hills**\
-`An abduction from a home in Southern California led to a short police chase.
+`An abduction from a home in Chino Hills led to a short police chase.
 The driver fired at a man in the trunk before being gunned down.`\
 https://www.nytimes.com/2026/07/31/us/kidnapping-shooting-chino-hills.html

 **At Least 34 Killed in Coal Mine Blast in Pakistan**\